averagepythonfan/yt_music_bot/README.md

 ## To run your own instance:
-Pre-requirements: git, docker, docker compose, python 3.10, poetry
+Pre-requirements: git, docker, docker compose, python 3.10, poetry, make

 # Requirements:
 - Firstly you need to clone repository: